knpuniversity/phpunit/knpu/integration-tests.md

 all the normal methods.
 But it *also* has a few new methods to help us boot Symfony's container.
 And *that* will give us access to our *real* services.

-Add the test method: `public function testItBuildsEnclosureWithTheDefaultSpecification()`.
+Add the test method: `public function testItBuildsEnclosureWithDefaultSpecifications()`:

+[[[ code('ac78eceaf6') ]]]

 Hmm, that's a big name!

-[[[ code('ac78eceaf6') ]]]

 ## Booting & Fetching the Container